bliakher/address_book/README.md

 Backend of an app to store contact information

-App is hosted on Azure:
+App is hosted on [Azure](http://strv-addressbook-golubeva.westeurope.azurecontainer.io/).

 ### Rest API

-Rest API is documented using OpenAPI [here]().

-Summary:
+API allows to:
+- register new user account
+- login registered user
+- add new contact for authenticated user

 ##### Register new user
 POST /register